onefrankguy/frankmitchell.org/posts/build-your-own-comment-spam-bot.md

 1. Let Google [crawl the web][], indexing pages that are powered by Moveable Type, Wordpress, (insert your blogging engine of choice here).
 2. Build a spam bot using [Watir][] as a framework.
-3. Let your creating run wild.
+3. Let your creation run wild.

 The really frightening part is that with just a little bit of intelligence such a bot could bypass every [anti-spam measure][] in existence today.